stackert/istack-buddy-server/CONTEXT-DOCUMENTS/search-results/top-search-pre-prompty.md

 If you find none of the search results are useful - it is ok to ignore.
 If you are not able to use any of the search results you should say that.

 Please include the top 3 search results.
-It should include full citation, Also included confidence score and source (Slack or context documents).
-Link(source), confidence: {confidenceScore} {Slack|Context Documents}.
-I am expecting something like
+It should include full citation, confidence score and source.
+Format should be:

+**Source:** [Source Name(Link)], Confidence: {confidenceScore}

 The link for context documents should be: http://localhost:3500/get-document?context-document={context-document-id}
+The link for Slack sources should be: {slack-link}

 Top three results: